petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==
 = Version NEXT =
 * Adds Manual Order option.
 No need for 3rd party plugin anymore.
+This only works in WordPress 3.3.x
 * Speed up the creation of the categories checklist in the widgets.

 = Version 3.5.1 =